How a Federal Government Shutdown Impacts You and Your Family

 Are National Parks open during a shutdown?

 National Parks would likely be closed to public use, and services at National Forests could also be impacted.
 Critical personnel would be kept in place for resource protection.
+State parks are not affected.

 Have all federal agencies issued shutdown contingency plans for October 2025, and what are they?